pinely-international/tama/README.md

 }
 ```

-Make sure your component OR parent does something like that
+Make sure a parent catches it by using `suspense` and `unsuspense`.
+This is an experimental API, so don't rely on it too much.

 ```tsx
 function Parent(this: Proton.Shell) {